gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

-As shown in the typedefs listed above, VOLK defines type names for objects holding complex numbers in which their real and imaginary parts are integers of exactly 8, 16, 32 or 64 bits, or floating point numbers of 32 or 64 bits.
+As shown in the typedefs listed above, VOLK defines type names for objects holding complex numbers in which their real and imaginary parts are integers of exactly 8, 16, 32, or 64 bits, or floating-point numbers of 32 or 64 bits.
 It also provides a template constructor for them.

 Internally, GNSS-SDR makes use of the complex data types defined by VOLK.
 They are fundamental for handling sample streams in which samples are complex numbers with real and imaginary components of 8, 16 or 32 bits, common formats delivered by GNSS radio frequency front-ends.
-Next Table shows the data type names that GNSS-SDR exposes through the configuration file.
+The next Table shows the data type names that GNSS-SDR exposes through the configuration file.

 |----------
 | **Type name in GNSS-SDR conf files** | **Identifier in VOLK kernels** | **Definition** | **Sample stream**